abdonkath/MTA_Ridership/README.md

 | Independence Day | 3,436,556   | 2,953,830 | 1,992,244          |
 | Veteran's day    | 2,549,972   | 3,246,661 | 3,277,617          |

+Based on the table above, Prophet's results are closer to the actual ridership during major U.S Holidays.
+Therefore, we used this model for the remaining analysis, especially to study how rideship patterns were affected during and after the COVID-19 lockdown period.